alizehkhan/multi-step-forms/README.md

 ### How to run this repo

 - Install all dependencies with `yarn`.
-- Run `yarn start` to start the server.
+- Run `yarn dev` to start the server.
-- Visit `localhost:3000` to view the app.
+- Visit [http://localhost:5173/](http://localhost:5173/) to view the app.

 ### How to run integration tests